mxcl/PromiseKit/README.markdown

 #Swift

 To test the waters, PromiseKit is available as a Swift variant.
-If you want to use it in your app then copy the swift directory into your project (rename it PromiseKit!)
+If you want to use it in your app then drag and drop `swift/PromiseKit.xcodeproj` into your project.

 Currently the Swift and Objective-C versions are indepenedent.
 We hope to fix that as Xcode 6 matures.

 We provide a demo project for the Swift version, just open the provided xcodeproj.

-Please be aware that—much like the language—the Swift version is a work in progress.
+Please be aware that (much like the language) the Swift version is a work in progress.

 ```swift
 CLLocationManager.promise().catch {